Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/volume_scatter.rst

    Volume Scatter Node.

-The *Volume Scatter* node allows light to be scattered scatter light as is passes through it.
+The *Volume Scatter* node allows light to be scattered as it passes through the volume.
 Typical usage would be to add fog to a scene.
 It can also be used with the :doc:`Volume Absorption </render/cycles/nodes/types/shaders/volume_absorption>` Node to create smoke.